rustzx/rustzx/README.md

 ## Log
 [02.02.2016] First commit
 [06.03.2016] All Z80 instruction groups have been implemented! :tada:
 [11.03.2016] Serious code reorganization
+[14.03.2016] All features of CPU have been implemented :sunglasses: